-Three campus buildings house a wide variety of instructional facilities to enhance the wide-ranging curriculum.
-In the classroom-administration building, a large lecture hall, modern laboratories, and a darkroom complement the regular classrooms.
-The student center includes the lounge, bookstore, art galleries, and a 272-seat theater.
-In the learning resources center, a handsomely equipped library and special electronic teaching materials such as closed circuit television, a student response system and a wide selection of portable equipment insure the widest possible opportunity for student advancement.
+Three buildings, located on a 64-acre site overlooking the beautiful Baraboo bluffs, house a wide variety of instructional facilities.
+In the classroom-administration building, a large lecture hall and modern laboratories complement the regular classrooms.
+The student center includes the bookstore, art galleries and a 272-seat theater.
+In the learning resources center, a well-equipped library and special electronic teaching materials such as closed circuit television, a student response system and a wide selection of portable equipment provide many opportunities for student advancement

-A varied program of out-of-class activities completes the campus life.
-An outstanding fine arts program brings performing artists from throughout the country to the Baraboo campus, while student government programs, a student newspaper, a dramatic group and other special interest organizations provide outlets for student creativity.
+An outstanding fine arts program brings performing artists from throughout the country to the Baraboo campus, while student government, the student newspaper, a dramatic group and other special interest groups provide outlets for student creativity.
+Monthly art exhibits in the campus galleries feature professional as well as student artists.